Bangladesh: Islamists emboldened by Taliban win in Afghanistan | DW | 25.08.2021

 A. Shek, another Facebook user from the district of Sirajganj, considers the Taliban's takeover of Kabul "a victory of Islam."
 "I'm so happy to see the victory of Islam before my death.
 I was never that happy before in my entire life," he wrote.

-Thousands of users have been restlessly posting comments on social media to praise the Islamic fundamentalist group's victory and denounce Western media outlets "for propagating" against it.
+Thousands of users have been incessantly posting comments on social media to praise the Islamic fundamentalist group's victory and denounce Western media outlets "for propagating" against it.

 They were part of a group of 10 people who were searching for ways to become members of the fundamentalist group.
 Two of them have reportedly already been able to join the Taliban.